speakeasy-api/easytemplate/README.md

 **easytemplate** is Go's [text/template](https://pkg.go.dev/text/template) with 🦸 super powers 🦸.
 It is a templating engine that allows you to use Go's [text/template](https://pkg.go.dev/text/template) syntax, but with the ability to use JavaScript snippets to manipulate data, control templating and run more complex logic while templating.

-**easytemplate** powers [Speakeasy's](https://speakeasy-api.dev) SDK Generation product and is used by thousands of developers to generate SDKs for their APIs.
+**easytemplate** powers [Speakeasy's](https://speakeasy-api.dev) SDK Generation product, which is used by thousands of developers to generate SDKs for their APIs.

 The module includes a number of features on top of the standard [text/template](https://pkg.go.dev/text/template) package, including: